cherrypy/cherrypy/sphinx/source/tutorial/REST.rst

     cherrypy.tree.mount(
         Songs(), '/api/songs',

 This means that this app will handle requests coming to the URLs starting with ``/api/songs``.

 Now, here goes the interesting part.

 CherryPy has a very helpful tool for creating RESTful APIs—the **MethodDispatcher**.

+Learn it and love it.

-Briefly speaking, it is a special sort of dispatcher which automatically connects the HTTP requests with proper handlers based on the request method.
-All you have to do is just name the handlers accordingly, so the dispatcher can find it.
+Briefly speaking, it is a special sort of dispatcher which automatically connects the HTTP requests to the according handlers based on the request method.
+All you have to do is just name the handlers to correspond to the HTTP method names.

 Long story short, just call the HTTP GET handler ``GET``, and the HTTP POST handle ``POST``.